Yakub Beg of Yettishar: Death

 His precise manner of death is unclear.
 The Times of London and the Russian Turkestan Gazette both reported that he had died after a short illness.
 Historian Musa Sayrami stated that he was poisoned on 30 May 1877, in Korla by the former hakim (local city ruler) of Yarkand, Niyaz Hakim Beg, as part of a conspiracy with Qing Dynasty forces in Jungaria.
 However, in a letter to the Qing authorities, Niyaz denied any involvement in the death of Yakub, claiming that the Kashgarian ruler had committed suicide.
 Other sources also state that he was killed in battle with the Chinese.

 While contemporaneous Muslim writers usually explained Yakub Beg's death by poisoning, and the suicide theory was the accepted truth among the Qing generals of the time, modern historians, according to Kim Hodong, think that natural death (of a stroke) is the most plausible explanation.
+Contemporary Western sources claim that the Chinese had him poisoned or killed via some other subversive act.

 The exact date of Yakub's death is uncertain.
-Although Sayrami claimed that he died on 28 April 1877, modern historians think that this is impossible, as Nikolay Przhevalsky met him on 9 May.
-Chinese sources usually give 22 May as the date of his death, while Aleksey Kuropatkin thought it to be 29 May.
-Late May 1877 is therefore thought to be the most likely time.
-Official sources from the US State Department and activists involved in the incident state that Yakub's sons and grandson had their sentences commuted to life imprisonment with a fund provided for their support.
+Although Sayrami claimed that he died on April 28, 1877, modern historians think that this is impossible, as Przewalski met him on May 9.
+Chinese sources usually give May 22 as the date of his death, while Aleksey Kuropatkin thought it to be May 29.
+Late May, 1877 is therefore thought to be the most likely time period.

+Yaqub and his son Ishana Beg's corpses were "burned to cinders" in public, which angered the population in Kashgar, and Chinese troops had to quell an attempted rebellion by Hakim Khan.
+Four of his sons and two grandsons were captured by the Chinese; one son was beheaded, one grandson died, and the rest were sentenced to be castrated and enslaved to soldiers.
+Surviving members of Yaqub's family included his four sons, four grandchildren (two grandsons and two granddaughters) and four wives.
+They either died in prison in Lanzhou, Gansu, or were killed by the Chinese.
+His sons Yima Kuli, K'ati Kuli, Maiti Kuli, and grandson Aisan Ahung were the only survivors by 1879; they were all underage children put on trial and sentenced to an agonizing death if they were complicit in their father's rebellious "sedition", or if they were innocent of their father's crimes, were to be sentenced to castration and serving as a eunuch slave to Chinese troops when they became 11 years old.
+Although some sources assert that the sentence of castration was carried out, official sources from the US State Department and activists involved in the incident state that Yaqub's sons and grandson had their sentences commuted to life imprisonment with a fund provided for their support.